jlbmagic/js-in-fm/src/pages/docs/using-js-in-fm.md

 This sections speaks on what we can do with the langauge in FileMaker.
 We don't cover any technical stuff here; it's more of an inspiring kind of documentation :)

+If you want to go deeper into practical data-loading patterns, read [Getting Data Into the Web Viewer](/docs/getting-data-into-web-viewer).

 ## Upcoming Content

 In this section we'll discuss the following topics: